 Entrepreneurship and Innovation (EI)

 EI 3340.
-Entrepreneurial Mindset II.
+Shark Tank-Style Pitch Competition.
 3 Semester Hours.

 EI 3390.
 Innovation and Growth.
 3 Semester Hours.

 In this course, students explore the opportunities and challenges involved in the management of growth in entrepreneurial settings, both at the individual company and as members of a corporation.
 This course employs experiential learning methods, such as conducting rotations at existing local entrepreneurial ventures and participating in a management simulation.
-Prerequisites: MN 3310.
-(Spring only).
+Prerequisites: MN 3310. ( (Course not currently offered.
+Please check with Adviser or Dept. Chair).

 EI 4300.
 Special Topics in Entrepreneurship and Innovation.
 3 Semester Hours.